Belgabor/TardisMod-Schemas/README.md

 Various rooms for specific uses

 ### Big Farm Fixed
 Originally by [NovaDrake711](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2420176-tardis-mod-updated-to-v0-99-on-13-08-2015?comment=1178), so all credit goes to them.
-I only fixe4d some minor inconsistencies in roundel placement
+I only fixed some minor inconsistencies in roundel placement

 ### LP Relay
 Intended as a central relay for a Logistics Pipes setup inside the TARDIS.
 Central indented spot for the power junction, lots of roundels to connect inventory connector pipes to.